logotype/LeapMotionAS3/README.md

 + Same structure as official API
 + Gestures (Circle, Key Tap, Screen Tap, Swipe)
 + Works great with [Away3D](https://github.com/away3d/away3d-core-fp11) and [Starling](https://github.com/PrimaryFeather/Starling-Framework)
-+ Connect multiple devices to the same Leap (via an optional "host" argument)
++ Connect multiple devices to the same Leap Motion (via an optional "host" argument)
-+ Uses AIR 3.7/ASC 2.0 compiler features (be sure to add the `-inline` and `-swf-version=20` compiler arguments)
++ Uses AIR 3.8/ASC 2.0 compiler features (be sure to add the `-inline` and `-swf-version=20` compiler arguments)
-+ No external dependencies, creates a optimized socket directly to the Leap
++ No external dependencies, creates a optimized socket when the ANE isn't available
 + AIR Native Extension (ANE) which directly interfaces with the C++ library (Mac OSX and Windows)
 + Compatible with Mac OSX, Windows, iOS (iPad/iPhone/etc) and Android